 - 3/4 cup mini M&Ms

-Drop the dough onto baking sheets.* Bake for 10 to 12 minutes or until lightly browned.
+- Drop the dough by tablespoonfuls onto the prepared baking sheets.* Bake for 10 to 12 minutes or until lightly browned.

 Note: The recipe calls for the dough to be dropped by 1/4-cupfuls, yielding 26 4&1/2-inch cookies.
 If you make them this size, they suggest flattening the dough slightly before putting the cookies in the oven.
 I used a much smaller scoop and made about 5 dozen “normal-sized” cookies.

-Recipe adapted from The King Arthur Flour Cookie Companion.
+Recipe slightly adapted from The King Arthur Flour Cookie Companion.